Mold growth inside ceiling cavity with exposed insulation and stained wooden joists after moisture damage

 Can ceiling mold spread to walls?

 Yes, mold inside ceiling cavities can spread downward into walls if moisture conditions persist.
-This process may eventually create symptoms similar to those described in signs of hidden moisture in walls.
+This process may eventually create symptoms similar to those described in signs of mold behind walls.

 Is ceiling mold dangerous?